element15/Recipes/Egg Nog.md

 ## Footnotes
 - Makes about 8 servings.
 To look adequate in a silver punch bowl—and to serve more friends—you need two batches.
 Don't just double the recipe.
 Make one batch, clean the utensils, then make a second.
+- Update Dec 2020: Made this with 5 eggs instead of 7 and it turned out pretty well.